mc-robinson/chain_joiner/README.md

 chain_joiner 'fills in' missing residues in PDB files and creates a new, fixed PDB file.
 The package mainly uses MODELLER, a homology and comparitive modelling program created by the Sali lab at UCSF.
 In order to fill in the missing residue gaps, MODELLER is used to create a homology model with the original PDB file serving as a template and the full sequence serving as the target sequence to model.

-The process of doing adding in the missing residues is highly based on this [helpful tutorial on the Sali lab's website](https://salilab.org/modeller/wiki/Missing%20residues):
+The process of adding in the missing residues is highly based on this [helpful tutorial on the Sali lab's website](https://salilab.org/modeller/wiki/Missing%20residues):

 1. Use Modeller to extract the sequence from the original PDB file with missing residues.